apache/pulsar-site/contribute/site-intro.md

 ### preview.sh

-The most commonly used tools is `preview.sh`.
+The most commonly used tool is `preview.sh`.
 You can preview your local changes by:

 ```shell
 ./preview.sh 2.11.x